GPD Win 2: Technical specifications

 To facilitate the desired improved performance over the GPD Win, GamePad Digital upgraded the original model's Intel Atom CPU to an Intel Core M3-7Y30 CPU, with a base clock speed of 1.0 GHz, and a max of 2.6 GHz with Turbo Boost.
 This gives a single and multi-core performance with four and two times the benchmark points respectively, as the Intel Atom x7-Z8750 CPU found in the GPD Win.
 The 9th generation Intel HD Graphics 615 integrated card has 24 EU, up 8 more from the 405 card in the Win, and has a max dynamic frequency of 900 MHz, up from 600 MHz on the Win.

 The cooling system for the GPD Win 2 was overhauled to meet the needs of the upgraded CPU, the M3's thermal design point having increased over threefold, to 15 Watts.
 It contains an auto controlled fan and a heat sink.
 The turbofan has a dynamic range of 2000 to 8800RPM, with a reported increase of eightfold over its predecessor.
 GamePad Digital has changed the motherboard design to accommodate the cooling system.
 The GPD Win used an L-type motherboard, and the Win 2 uses a dual motherboard design.

-The RAM has been doubled to 8GB of LPDDR3, the same memory type as the GPD Win.
-Foregoing the eMMC storage of the GPD Win, the GPD Win 2 has a 128GB M.2 2242 solid state drive.
+The RAM has been doubled to 8 GB of LPDDR3, the same memory type as the GPD Win.
+Foregoing the eMMC storage of the GPD Win, the GPD Win 2 has a 128 GB M.2 2242 solid state drive.
 The drive is also user-replaceable, with no capacity ceiling.
-It has a max theoretical transfer speed of up to 600MB/s.
+It has a max theoretical transfer speed of up to 600 MB/s.
 GamePad Digital also has retained the MicroSD slot due to popular demand, also having no capacity ceiling.

 Despite the slightly larger display, the touch screen retains the 1280x720 resolution of its predecessor; however, the device is 4K capable, and supports wireless display options.
 The max supported resolution using the HDMI 1.4 protocol is 4096x2304 at 24 Hz refresh rate.
 The device supports both Miracast and Intel WiDi wireless display technologies.

 The GPD Win 2 has two 4900mAh polymer lithium batteries with 7.6V output, 37.24Wh of power, and 600Wh/L energy density.
 This is a claimed 49% increase of battery capacity over the GPD Win.
 The battery has been rated for a maximum of 6 hours of gameplay battery life.
 GamePad Digital claims the Win 2 to be the first device to support PD 2.0 fast charge via the USB-C cable, and that it can go from half-full battery to full charge within 45 minutes.